BKarthikChandra/PulseDcos/docs/architecture_v0.3.md

-DIRS (Document Ingestion & Retrieval System) — Architecture (v0.3)
+AIRS (Artifact Ingestion & Retrieval System) — Architecture (v0.3)

 1. System Purpose
-DIRS is a backend system that ingests PDF documents, processes them asynchronously through a staged pipeline, and enables vector-based retrieval of document content with explicit source attribution.
+AIRS is a backend system that ingests artifacts, processes them asynchronously through a staged pipeline, and enables explainable, vector-based retrieval with explicit source attribution.
-The system is designed to decouple user-facing latency from heavy processing, ensure pipeline safety under concurrent uploads, and maintain clear state transitions across ingestion stages.
-LLMs are used only at the response layer and do not participate in ingestion, storage, or retrieval decisions.
+The current implementation focuses on PDF-based documents.
+However, the system is intentionally designed to be artifact-agnostic and can ingest other artifact types—such as source code and logs—using the same state-driven ingestion and retrieval model without changing core correctness guarantees.

 2. High-Level Architecture Overview
 The system is composed of three major subsystems: